jmz3/jeremy-homepage/content/about.md

 # Bio

 Hello!
-My name is Jiaming Zhang, you can call me <b>Jeremy</b>.
-I am a second year master's student in Robotics at [The Johns Hopkins University](https://www.jhu.edu/).
+My name is Jiaming (Jeremy) Zhang.
+I am a first-year Ph.D. student in Computer Sciecne at [The Johns Hopkins University](https://www.jhu.edu/).
 Prior joining in Hopkins, I received my Bachelor degree in Mechanical Engineering from [Huazhong University of Science and Technology](https://www.hust.edu.cn/), where I graduated with honors.
+Afterwards, I obtained my Master's degree in Robotics at Hopkins.
 I was an intern engineer at Narwal Robotics and HUST-Wuxi Research Institute.
 During my leisure time, I enjoy playing tennis, cooking and reading.

 # Research Interest and Experience